Olga-smart/test/readme.md

 # AutoImportPlugin
 AutoImportPlugin is a Webpack plugin that automatically imports `js` and `scss` files of components used on the `pug` page.

+> 📌 It is assumed that you included the necessary components yourself in the `pug` file.

 ## Table of Contents
 1. [Dependencies](#dependencies)
 2. [How to Use](#how-to-use)